conda-forge/conda-forge.github.io/src/user/announcements.rst

   For more information please refer to the :ref:`documentation <knowledge:blas>`.

-:2019-01-22: It has happened!
-Conda-forge has migrated to the latest compilers 🎉.
+:2019-01-22: It has happened! ``conda-forge`` has migrated to the latest compilers 🎉.

     If you:
       * maintain a compiled feedstock, it will likely need to be rerender